-May 4th, 2019, is here.
-It is time to commemorate the 100 years of the May Fourth Movement, which forever changed the terrain of teaching and learning Mandarin Chinese (putonghua).
+May 4th is here.
+It is time to commemorate the May Fourth Movement, which forever changed the terrain of teaching and learning Mandarin Chinese (putonghua).
 Anyone who is learning Chinese should know something about this part of Chinese history.

 Before 1920s, there were two versions of Chinese, vernacular Chinese (白话) used in daily conversations, and classical Chinese (古文) used in writings.
 The sentence structures and word choices are very different between these two versions.
 Moreover, classical texts were almost entirely unpunctuated.
 For thousands of years, Chinese students studied these unpunctuated classical texts at school.
 There are stories about school children who read aloud the texts while moving their heads left and right without understanding anything.
 Very often, the teacher’s instruction was just to memorise the whole book.
-Fast forward to my generation.
-When I studied classical Chinese texts at school, all texts had punctuations.
-Also, my teacher explained every word to us.
-Even so, everyone agreed that these texts were harder to understand than vernacular Chinese texts.
+It was not uncommon for any school aged students to complain about the texts being extremely difficult.
 Imagine how hard it would be for non-Chinese speakers!

 Nevertheless many non-Chinese speakers learned very well, such as James Flint, one of the first English people who learned Mandarin Chinese.
 In 1759, he was sent by the East India Company to visit Emperor Qiang Long, and he even wrote a complaint letter to the Emperor.
 I bet that he wrote in classical Chinese.

 Before 1919, there had been calls for using vernacular Chinese as the written form.
 Classical Chinese was viewed as hindering social progress.
 But, it was the May Fourth Movement that really turned the tide.
 Around the late 1920s, nearly all Chinese newspapers, books, and official documents were written in vernacular Chinese.
 A punctuation system, which was modelled after European languages, was widely accepted.
 A new grammar system, also modelled after European languages, was established as the theoretical framework of the vernacular Chinese texts (although, after teaching Chinese for so many years, I came to realisation that Latin grammar isn’t really a good fit for Mandarin Chinese).
 Great thinkers and writers, such as Hu Shih, Lu Xun, and Chen Duxiu, became the representatives of a new cultural front.
 They basically made “putonghua” an accepted term throughout China, and defined Mandarin Chinese as we teach and learn today.
 Moreover, Qian Xuantong pushed hard to simplify the Chinese characters.

 For Chinese students, classical Chinese texts now take up a small portion of a 12-year school Chinese curriculum.
 Students are no longer required to write in the classical format.
 Except those who make classical Chinese texts their specialty, few people have full capacity of reading classical texts.
-Those intellectuals who drove forward the putonghua teaching and learning probably did not see this coming, that, one hundreds years later, most people are no longer able to read classical texts.
-Just like that, a rupture was created, dividing the classical texts of more than two thousand years from the vernacular texts of one hundred years.
+Those intellectuals who drove forward the putonghua teaching and learning probably did not see this coming, that, one hundred years later, most people are no longer able to read classical texts which they could read at ease.
+A rupture was created, dividing the classical texts from the vernacular texts.

 For non-Chinese speakers, it is even better (or worse).
-They are lucky if the textbooks written for them contain any classical Chinese texts at all.
-Except a couple of poems from Tang Dynasty and an occasional quote here and there.
-The fact is that many non-Chinese speaker students do not have any idea of what a full length classical text looks like.
+They are lucky if the textbooks written for them contain any classical Chinese texts at all, perhaps at the most a couple of poems from Tang Dynasty and an occasional quote here and there.
+The fact is that many non-Chinese speaker students do not have any idea of what classical text looks like.

-There are many brilliant and stellar works which we have the May Fourth Movement to thank for.
 Anyone should read some works by Lu Xun, Hu Shih and Chun Duxiu.
-However, at the same time, let us also read, teach and learn some of the equally brilliant and stellar works produced in the classical Chinese format.
+However, I am also convinced that we should also read, teach and learn some of the equally brilliant and stellar works produced in the classical Chinese format.